The games that defined Bethesda, from 1986 to the Microsoft acquisition

 Fallout 76 (2018)

 Fallout goes multiplayer and online only.
-After a messy launch and early controversies, Bethesda changed directions, pushing PvP to the sidelines and adding NPCs and branching quests.
-Some see it as a misstep, but it has its diehards, and it'll be interesting to see what Bethesda has learned the next time it tries an online game.
+After a messy launch and early controversies, Bethesda pushed PvP to the sidelines and added NPCs and branching quests.
+Some see the whole game as a misstep, but it's improved a lot, and perhaps future online Bethesda games will learn from it.

 Rage 2 (2019)